 Elyse Shafarman, M.A., AmSAT Certified Alexander Technique Teacher

 Ms. Shafarman is faculty at American Conservatory Theater’s MFA program, Berkeley Rep School of Theater and San Francisco State University’s Department of Holistic Health.
-She maintains a private Alexander Technique practice in San Francisco and Berkeley where she works with performers and everyone else to enhance alignment, awareness, and presence in movement.
-She holds a Master’s degree in Physiological Psychology (2003) were she studied the scientific underpinnings of the mind-body connection and conducted original research showing Alexander Technique helps lower muscle tension for computer users.
-She trained with Frank Ottiwell at the Alexander Training Institute of San Francisco (2003) and assisted Ottiwell’s classes for actors at American Conservatory Theater for many years.
+She maintains a private Alexander Technique practice in San Francisco and Berkeley, where she works with performers and everyone else to enhance alignment and ease.
+She holds a Master’s degree in Physiological Psychology (2003), where she studied the scientific underpinnings of the mind-body connection, and conducted original research showing Alexander Technique reduces muscle tension for computer users.
+She trained with Frank Ottiwell at the Alexander Training Institute of San Francisco (2003), and assisted Ottiwell’s classes for actors at American Conservatory Theater for many years.
 Ms. Shafarman’s background as a professional modern dancer and training in Psychology, Yoga (RYT 200), and Mindfulness Based Stress Reduction influence her approach to teaching.
-She writes regularly about Mind Body Connections on her blog and dances every day.
+She writes regularly about mind-body connections on her blog and dances every day.

 She has taught Alexander Technique workshops throughout the Bay Area at diverse venues including Elephant Pharmacy, The French American International High School, Jeffrey Bihr Studio, The Osher Center, Pricewaterhouse Coopers and The San Francisco Public Library.